Ancient Celtic warfare: Infantry and cavalry

 Celtic peoples were also renowned for their skill as equestrians both on and off the field of battle.
-Horses played an important role in overall Celtic culture, with ownership being linked with both social status and wealth.
-Strabo even wrote that though all Gauls were great warriors by nature, they fought better on horseback than on foot, and that the best of the Roman cavalry was drawn from their number.
+Horses played an important role in Celtic culture, with ownership being linked with both social status and wealth.
+Strabo even wrote that, though all Gauls were great warriors by nature, they fought better on horseback than on foot, and that the best of the Roman cavalry was drawn from their number.
 Auxiliary Gallic horsemen were commonly used by the late Roman Republic and early Roman Empire, having most notably fought for Crassus at the Battle of Carrhae.
-These Celtic mercenaries led by Publius Licinius Crassus held their own against a Parthian force during the key engagement.
-However, an ambush, the heavy armor of the Cataphracts combined with use of horse archers and the parthian shot all contributed to their defeat.
-Pausanias described Celtic Cavalry tactics while recounting the Celtic invasion of Greece by Brennus and Bolgios in his Description of Greece.
-He described a tactic called the Trimarcisia or the "feat of three horsemen" in which each mounted Gallic warrior was accompanied into battle by two attendants who each had a horse of their own.
-According to Pausanias, when a Gallic horsemen was injured or killed, one attendant mounted the horse in his master's place, ready to continue the fight.
-When the first rider was only wounded, one attendant brought the wounded warrior back to camp, while the other took his place in the height of the action.
+These Celtic mercenaries, led by Publius Licinius Crassus, held their own against a Parthian force during the key engagement.
+However, an ambush, the heavy armor of the Cataphracts, combined with use of horse archers and the parthian shot all contributed to their defeat.
+Pausanias described Celtic cavalry tactics while recounting the Celtic invasion of Greece by Brennus and Bolgios in his Description of Greece.
+He described a tactic called the Trimarcisia or the "feat of three horsemen", in which each mounted Gallic warrior was accompanied into battle by two attendants who each had a horse of their own.
+According to Pausanias, when a Gallic horseman was injured or killed, one attendant mounted the horse in his master's place, ready to continue the fight.
+If the first rider was only wounded, one attendant brought the wounded warrior back to camp, while the other took his place in the height of the action.

 Gallic remains from the campaign against the Helvetii.
 1 and 3.
 Necklaces with amber and coral pendants, 2.
 Military standard, 4.
 Carnyx, 5.
 Iron boss of shield, 6.
 Iron holder, 7.
 Sword-hilt and girdle, 8.
 Iron helmet, 9.
 Iron belt-chain.